The Businessmen® rock band

 More Businessmen continued

-Recently, The Businessmen performed as the headlining band at the fabulous Fox Theater for Atlanta's Talent Expo, hosted by BET comedian Mack Bootsy.
+The Businessmen performed as the headlining band at the fabulous Fox Theater for Atlanta's Expo at the Fox, hosted by BET comedian Mack Bootsy.
 In addition to performing for many years, the band continues writing and recording music for future releases as well.
 Buy or listen to the recent release double digital download "Needles Aint It/Without Me".
 Many college radio and public radio stations continue to play tracks by The Businessmen.

 The Businessmen have released vinyl LPs, 45 singles, & CDs, and are continuing to rock and roll presented by the Interchange Records label.
-This band owns the US Trademark to the bandname.
+This band owns the longtime international class registered U.S. Trademarks for bandname BUSINESSMEN.
 Please insist on only the real, the true, the first, the foremost, the original, and that is: The Businessmen®.

 Click on the above DIGITAL DOWNLOADS and purchase or listen to the recent release by The Businessmen.